LightAPIs/MultiMonitorWallpaperSwitcher/README.md

 ## Install

-Go to the [Releases](https://github.com/LightAPIs/MultiMonitorWallpaperSwitcher/releases/latest) to download the program package `zip` file unzip it, run `MultiMonitorWallpaperSwitcher.exe`.
+Go to the [Releases](https://github.com/LightAPIs/MultiMonitorWallpaperSwitcher/releases/latest) to download the program package `zip` file and unzip it, run `MultiMonitorWallpaperSwitcher.exe`.

 ## Preview